 Sometimes, a small drain is inserted through a separate incision to draw off excess fluids.
 Once closed, the incisions are covered with a dressing.
 A compression garment (vest) is placed to provide optimal healing and to keep the skin firmly in place.

 Be sure to ask if you are a candidate for Laser-Assisted Liposuction (LAL) or Ultrasonic Assisted Liposuction (UAL).

-AFTER MALE BREAST REDUCTION SURGERY
+AFTER GYNECOMASTIA SURGERY